Leatt Airflex Pro Review

 Pedal Friendliness

 When you are spinning away in the saddle, the motion of the Airflex Pro is relatively free.
-There are no restrictive points of the pedal stroke.
-You are, however, quite aware that you are wearing knee pads.
+There are no restrictive points of the pedal stroke, but you are quite aware of the presence of the knee pads.
 When you are at the top and bottom of the pedal stroke, you can feel the 3D molded rubberized padding.
-This isn't all that uncomfortable or irritating to the skin, but is noticeable enough to be worth mentioning.
-As a result, we find these pads are best for rides of about 2-hours or less.
-If you're looking to log some serious time in the saddle, we recommend reaching for some of the lightweight or light-middleweight options.
-They are sleeker, lighter, and less protective, making them better suited for big rides.
+This isn't all that uncomfortable or irritating to the skin but is noticeable enough to be worth mentioning.
+As a result, we find these pads are best for rides of about 3-hours or less.
+If you're looking to log some serious pedaling time in the saddle, we recommend reaching for some of the lighter weight and slightly less protective options.
+They are sleeker, lighter, and a bit less bulky, making them better suited for big rides.

 We don't want to scare you away from the Airflex Pro pads.
-They do pedal well, but there are better options for big rides.
-That said, we still feel they offer the best blend of protection and pedal-friendliness of all options in our review.
+They do pedal well, but there are other options that are more pedal-friendly.
+That said, we still feel they offer excellent pedal-friendliness for their protection level.

 Ventilation and Breathability

 If you're seeking the best blend of ventilation and protection, these are the pads for you.
-If you want something a tad bit more light and airy, check out the pedal-friendly pads that have far less material, which creates better airflow.
+If you want something a tad bit lighter and airier, check out the pedal-friendly pads that have far less padding, which creates better airflow.

 Durability